 - How to place it in the right place

 - How to maintain keyword density

 - How to create content that satisfies user’s intent

 - How to reduce bounce rate

 - How content writing can catalyze your SEO efforts

-This basic SEO knowledge can give you an edge over other content writers who create awesome content, but nobody finds their content.
+This basic SEO knowledge can give you an edge over other online physical content writers who create awesome content, but nobody finds their content.